kerseviciute/temporal-interference/README.md

 ## TODO

-- [ ] Make sure the synapses work correctly and their weights are not updated when they shouldn't be (or if they are - check if other conditions are met)
+- [x] Make sure the synapses work correctly and their weights are not updated when they shouldn't be (or if they are - check if other conditions are met)

+- [ ] How to create multiple separate neurons in a single python session?

 - [x] Run LTP protocol + obtain weights with / without electric field
 - [ ] Use weights obtained during LTP and run with naturally occurring inputs with / without electric field